solo244/new_project/README.md

 - Run `grunt dist`

 ## To publish via FTP
-- Open/create .ftppass and edit/add any server with the specific name: `ServerA` (= the default server name) - this file needs to be in the same place as your **Gruntfile.js**.
-You can choose a different name by changing it in the **Gruntfile.js** file.
+- Open/create .ftppass and edit/add any server with the specific name: `ServerA` (= the default server name).
+But don't forget that this file needs to be in the same location as your **Gruntfile.js**.
+You can choose a different name by changing it in the **Gruntfile.js**.
 Make sure it remains in the **.ignore** for privacy reasons.
 - Run `grunt ftp` (make sure to test and backup remote files _if needed_ first, ftp seems to be a tiny bit fickle sometimes)
 - _If creating an .ftppass file, you could use this code to set it up:_
 ```json